Neurologic Monitoring, Deterioration, and Escalation

 Use a repeatable sequence under pressure:

-1. Confirm immediate safety: airway, breathing, circulation, oxygen saturation, glucose, and seizure precautions if needed.
+1. Confirm immediate safety: airway, breathing, circulation, oxygen saturation, point-of-care glucose, and seizure precautions if needed.

-2. Repeat the focused neurologic exam against the last documented baseline.
+2. Repeat the focused neurologic exam against the last documented baseline; recompute the NIHSS if the protocol calls for it.

-3. Check blood pressure, temperature, rhythm, recent medications, anticoagulants, and procedural status.
+3. Check blood pressure, temperature, cardiac rhythm, recent medications, anticoagulant exposure, and procedural status.

-4. Notify the stroke provider, rapid response team, neurosurgery, or neurocritical care according to protocol.
+4. Notify the stroke provider, rapid-response team, neurosurgery, or neurocritical care per protocol.

-5. Prepare for urgent CT, vascular imaging, labs, reversal therapy, airway support, or transfer to a higher level of care.
+5. Prepare for urgent computed tomography (CT), vascular imaging, labs, reversal therapy, airway support, or transfer to a higher level of care.

-Documentation should make the trend visible.
-Write what changed, when it was first recognized, the comparison point, who was notified, what orders were received, and how the patient responded.
-Avoid vague entries such as resting quietly when the actual change is harder to arouse.
+Documentation should make the trend visible: what changed, when it was first recognized, the comparison point, who was notified, what orders followed, and how the patient responded.
+Avoid vague entries such as "resting quietly" when the real change is "harder to arouse, now localizes only to pain."

 SCRN judgment traps